 Liverpool Arab Arts Festival reveals 2024 programme

-Liverpool Arab Arts Festival returns to city venues next month with the festival celebrating the city’s unique identity.
+Liverpool Arab Arts Festival returns to city venues from today with the festival celebrating the city’s unique identity.

 The annual event, now in its 22nd year, is the UK’s longest festival of Arab arts and culture and aims to support and champion artists from across the Arab region and its diaspora.

-It runs from July 12-21 at venues across Liverpool including the Unity Theatre, Bluecoat, Central Library, Space Liverpool in Stanhope Street and Liverpool Philharmonic’s Music Room as well as Sefton Park Palm House and the Plaza cinema at Waterloo.
+It runs until July 21 at venues across Liverpool including the Unity Theatre, Bluecoat, Central Library, Space Liverpool in Stanhope Street and Liverpool Philharmonic’s Music Room as well as Sefton Park Palm House and the Plaza cinema at Waterloo.

 Events include music, comedy, theatre, spoken word, films, literature and the festival’s popular annual Family Day at the Palm House on July 21.